Westfield Friends School

 Westfield Friends School (also known as WFS) is a private, coeducational Quaker day school in Cinnaminson, New Jersey, United States, within the Philadelphia metro area.
-Founded in 1788 and run by the Westfield Friends Meeting, it is the oldest Friends school in the United States operated by a meeting.
+Founded in 1788 and under the care of the Westfield Friends Meeting, it is the oldest Friends school in the United States operated by a meeting.
 The school's grounds are an 8 1/2-acre suburban campus.

 The school includes preschool through eighth grade, offering students an education based in Quaker values and an academic curriculum that prepares students for college-bound tracks in high school.

 History

 In 1785, land on Riverton Road in Cinnaminson Township, New Jersey, valued at "Six Pounds, Hard Money" was purchased by Westfield Friends Meeting, the local monthly meeting of the Religious Society of Friends (Quakers).
 The land had earlier been owned by Thomas Lippincott and called his "West Field," hence the name that remains today.

 The school was founded in 1788.
 In that year, the monthly meeting appointed a committee to visit and have the oversight of a school kept by Abraham Warrington.
 This school was likely kept in his own home near Fork Landing and was co-educational from the time of its founding.
 Westfield Friends School has been operated under the care of the Westfield Friends Meeting for all of its history, making it the oldest Quaker school in the United States run by a meeting (church congregation).

 In the summer of 1791, Warrington proposed purchasing "a lot of ground off of the upper corner of Samuel Shute’s lands for erecting a school house."
 The meeting records further show that this lot was purchased from Samuel Shute on July 27, 1791 and presumably the stone schoolhouse was erected shortly afterwards.
 This school building stood on or very near the site of the present-day brick pre-kindergarten building on Riverton Road.

 In 1799 more land was acquired by Westfield Friends Meeting.
 The 1791 building was torn down in 1840, with salvaged materials used in the construction of the foundation walls of the present larger brick building.
 The building has remained in use since that time and has been enlarged five times.
 Funded by revenue from the sale of additional land, construction of a new brick meeting house was completed on April 13, 1860.
 This building is now the school's pre-kindergarten annex.
 With the exception of three years from 1905–1907, the school has been continually active since 1795.

 The centuries-long relationship between the school and the meeting has shaped both communities, which consider the relationship "a precious stewardship and trust."